-Faced with racial disparities, Sound Transit debates changes to fare enforcement
+Black passengers cited, punished disproportionately by Sound Transit fare enforcement

 But Sound Transit data shows this system is not preventing disproportionate punishment.

-While 9% of people who ride light rail and Sounder commuter trains are black or African American, 22% of riders caught up in the fare enforcement system over the last four years were black, according to rider surveys and enforcement data collected by Sound Transit.
+While 9% of people who ride light rail and Sounder commuter trains are black, 22% of riders caught up in the fare-enforcement system over the last four years were black, according to rider surveys and enforcement data collected by Sound Transit.

-For black riders, the disproportionality grows as the punishment gets more severe, from warnings to $124 tickets to misdemeanor theft charges.
-About half of riders who in the last four years faced a misdemeanor for failing to pay fare were black.
+For black riders, the disparity grows as the punishment gets more severe, from warnings to $124 tickets to misdemeanor theft charges.
+In the last four years, about half the riders who faced a misdemeanor charge for failing to pay a fare were black.

-Disparities — both by race and by income — have led politicians and transit agencies across the country to rethink fare enforcement, sometimes pitting social and racial justice advocates against publicly funded agencies anxious to appear fiscally responsible.
+Disparities — both by race and by income — have led politicians and transit agencies across the country to rethink fare enforcement, sometimes pitting social- and racial-justice advocates against publicly funded agencies that want to appear fiscally responsible.

-We’d like to hear from you.
+We’d like to hear from you

 We are continuing to report on fare enforcement, and we’d like your help.
-What has been your experience with the Seattle region’s fare enforcement system?
+What has been your experience with the Seattle region’s fare-enforcement system?
 Tell us in a short survey.

 At Sound Transit, officials are aware of the disparities, but don’t yet have an explanation or solution.
-Some in the agency also say fare enforcement makes riders feel safer and therefore more likely to use the system.
+Some in the agency say fare enforcement makes riders feel safer and therefore more likely to use the system.

 “It’s certainly troubling,” said Sound Transit Chief of Staff Rhonda Carter.
 “It’s troubling to see pretty starkly what looks like a disparity.”

 But the numbers don’t answer why people didn’t pay, Carter said.
-“Was it a wayfinding issue?
-Was it, ‘I literally don’t have the money?’
-Was it, ‘I just forgot to tap for the third time this year?’ ”
+“Was it, ‘I literally don’t have the money?’
+Was it, ‘I just forgot to tap for the third time this year?’ ” Or, she wondered, is it because places to buy tickets are hard to find?

 Sound Transit plans to survey riders later this year.

-Note: Editor’s note: The comment thread on this story has been removed because too many recent comments were violating our Terms of Service.